OladapoAkintola/stk-widgets/README.md

 ## Example:

 import customtkinter as ct
+### if cloned from GitHub
 from stk_widgets import ToolTip, OptionList, PasswordEntry, Spinner, ArcSpinner, VerticalTab, ClickableLabel, \
     CircleButton,  stkmessagebox, StkFileDialog, layouts,STk, screenshot_frame

 from stk_widgets.window.layouts import DraggableWidget

+### if from pypi
+from widgets import ToolTip, OptionList, PasswordEntry, Spinner, ArcSpinner, VerticalTab, ClickableLabel, \
+    CircleButton,  stkmessagebox, StkFileDialog, layouts,STk, screenshot_frame

+from window.layouts import DraggableWidget

 ### STk is a rudimentary attempt at a custom window, it is very buggy so only use if you can fix or are okay with it
 ### It's preferable to use regular tk, ttk or ctk